Robust Optimality of Bundling Goods Beyond Finite Variance: Introduction

-\end{theorem} We next summarize the main insights regarding Theorem \ref{thm:zero_d_mu}. \begin{itemize} \item Our result creates a surprising contrast with the mean-variance ambiguity set, where a straightforward concentration argument yields a common value of $\mu$. \item For deterministic mechanisms and fixed $m$, the maximin and minimax problem typically do not have the same value; compare, e.g., \cite{roos2019chebyshev,elmachtoub2021value} for the case $m = 1$.
-One has to resort to randomization to establish such results.\footnote{For the case $m = 1$, the fact that the maximin and minimax problem have the same value when randomization is allowed, follows from \cite[Lemma 1]{chen2023screening}.
-To the best of our knowledge no such statement is known for the independent multi-good setting.} As $m$ grows large, we show that the value gap disappears for deterministic mechanisms and the problems are equivalent in terms of revenue. \item Solving the maximin and minimax problem under mean-MAD ambiguity with independent good distributions is arguably much harder than its correlated counterpart, where one can resort to well-known primal-dual semi-infinite linear programming techniques or computing a saddle point of a zero-sum game.
-Computing optimal independent distributions, from an optimization point of view, results in non-linear (and non-convex) problems.
-A fitting analogy is comparing the difference in computational complexity between computing a mixed Nash equilibrium (difficult) and a correlated equilibrium in general finite games (tractable via a linear program). \end{itemize}
+From a technical perspective, establishing our results requires addressing optimization problems that, because the goods are independent, are much harder than its correlated counterparts.
+Under correlated valuations, one can resort to well-known primal-dual semi-infinite linear programming techniques or computing a saddle point of a zero-sum game.
+Independence, from an optimization point of view, results in non-linear (and non-convex) problems.
+A fitting analogy is comparing the difference in computational complexity between computing a mixed Nash equilibrium (difficult) and a correlated equilibrium in general finite games (tractable via a linear program).
+Independence thus introduces a substantive layer of complexity into the analysis.

-In our technical analysis the subset $\Ptwomud \subseteq \Pmud$ of all distributions supported on two points plays an important role.
-In fact, Theorem \ref{thm:zero_d_mu} is also true for this ambiguity set:

-\begin{corollary} The statement of Theorem \ref{thm:zero_d_mu} remains true if we replace $\Pmud$ by $\Ptwomud$: The set of all non-negative distributions with mean $\mu$ and MAD $d$ whose support consists of two points. \end{corollary}

-For the case $\mu \leq d < 2\mu$, which turns out to be more complex, we have the partial result showing that the bundling mechanism achieves a value of $\mu - d/2$ and that no deterministic mechanism can do better than $d/2$.
-We use $\mathrm{BUND}(p_m,\Prob^m)$ to denote the revenue of the bundling mechanism that sets price $p_m$ for selling $m$ independent goods with joint distribution $\Prob^m$ (see Section \ref{sec:robust_design} for the formal definition).
-The first and second inequality in Theorem \ref{thm:mu_d_2mu} trivially hold.